Samnaun

-Samnaun (Samignun) is a high Alpine village and a valley at the eastern end of Switzerland and a municipality in the Engiadina Bassa/Val Müstair Region in the Swiss canton of Graubünden.
+Samnaun (Samignun) is a high Alpine village and a valley at the eastern end of Switzerland and a municipality in the Engiadina Bassa/Val Müstair Region in the Swiss canton of the Grisons.

 History

 The valley was first used as a seasonal mountain pasture for the villages of Tschlin and Ramosch.
 By 1220 the first permanent farm houses are mentioned.
 These farm houses and fields were given as a gift to the Marienberg Abbey by the counts of Tarasp in the 12th century.